mberwaki/TuberCulosis.Ai/TBRef-main/README.md

-# TBRef.ai
+# Tuberculosis.Ai
-TBRef.ai is a computer vision program that aims to expedite the process for a pulmunology referral, while providing data for pulmonologists to learn from.
+Tuberculosis.Ai is a computer vision program that aims to expedite the process for a pulmunology referral, while providing data for pulmonologists to learn from.
 Clients are able to upload a 'TBRef' and recieve immediate feedback on what our AI believes the condition is, and request a pulmunologist referral.
 The TBRef is also anonymized and can be used for educational puposes in medical schools or at conferences.
 This provides a sustainable ecosystem for obtaining retraining data.
 <br>
 # How to use the app
 Step:1- run npm install and cd client && npm install